njaldea/nil-gate/README.md

 Calling run will execute the nodes in proper order executing the nodes based on their inputs.

 Before running all necessary nodes, it will also resolve all calls to `edges::Mutable::set_value` updating the values held by the edges.

-NOTE: First call to `Core::run()` will execute all the nodes.
-Succeeding calls will only execute nodes that expects new data from their inputs.

 ```cpp
 struct Node